 - 4. AUO is paid at rates of 10, 15, 20 and 25 percent of an employee's rate of basic pay, corresponding with the requirements to work three to five hours (10%), more than five hours to seven hours (15%), more than seven hours to nine hours (20%), and more than nine hours (25%) of "irregular or occasional" overtime hours each week. - 5.
-When computing the rate, ICE must: - a. consider the available records of the hours of irregular or occasional overtime work that have been required of the specific employee in the past; - b. consider other information bearing on the number of hours of duty that may reasonably be expected to be required of the employee in the future; and - c. not consider the period of time under which an employee continues to receive premium pay pursuant to paragraphs (3)(a)(b) and (c) above in computing the average hours of irregular and occasional overtime.
+When computing the rate, ICE must: - a. consider the available records of the hours of irregular or occasional overtime work that have been required of the specific employee in the past; - b. consider other information bearing on the number of hours of duty that may reasonably be expected to be required of the employee in the future; and - c. not consider the period of time under which an employee continues to receive premium pay pursuant to paragraphs (3)(a)(b) and (c) above in computing the average hours of irregular and occasional overtime; pursuant to OPM's Guidance in CPM 97-5, those three categories of days are the only types of "excludable days" that an Agency will not factor when computing an employee's AUO rate.